eclipse-openj9/openj9-docs/docs/vgclog.md

 <exclusive-end id="12377" timestamp="2020-10-18T13:35:44.594" durationms="11.816" />
 ```

-**`<exclusive-start>` and `<concurrent-global-final>`**
+#### `<exclusive-start>` and `<concurrent-global-final>`

-After the partial GC cycle completes and the stop the world pause finishes, the log records a *stop-the-world* pause preceding a `<concurrent-global-final>` XML element.
+After the partial GC cycle completes and the STW pause finishes, the log records a new STW pause, which precedes a `<concurrent-global-final>` XML element.

-The `<concurrent-global-final>` XML element records the start of the third and final increment of the Global partial GC cycle, which consists of *stop-the-world* GC operations and phases.
-The *stop-the-world* pause is run by the garbage collector to run this final increment.
+The `<concurrent-global-final>` XML element records the start of the third and final increment of the Global partial GC cycle, which consists of STW GC operations and phases.
+The STW pause is run by the garbage collector to run this final increment.

 The `reason` attribute of the `<concurrent-trace-info>` XML element indicates that the global cycle reached the card cleaning threshold and so can now complete this final increment.